am-central-365/pl4kotlin/README.md

 There are multiple ways to supply participating columns.
 Typically we can use a Kotlin object's field because it provides better type chacking and refactoring.
-Column name can also be used - the generated SQL is the same. as a SQL expression.
-The result is the same.
+Column name can also be used - the generated SQL is the same.
+Finally, a SQL expression form gives maximum flexibilty.

 #### Creating data
-To add a record to the database table, we instantiate a new object and pass it to the InsertStatement:
+To add a record to the database table, we instantiate a new object and pass it to InsertStatement:

 ```Kotlin
   val scott = Emp(empno=7788, ename="Scott" /* other fields */)
   val count = InsertStatement(scott).run()
 ```

-An INSERT statement is generated and ```scott``` object's field values are written to their corresponding columns, If they class had any auto-generated fields, their values are automatically fetched back in the same transaction.
+An INSERT statement is generated and ```scott``` object's property values are written to their corresponding columns, If the class declared any database-side generated fields, their values are automatically fetched back in the same transaction.

 #### Reading data